 The included color-coded wiring harness makes it easy and it’s a feature I’m sure a lot of buyers just like you will appreciate.

 One thing I’ve learned in my years of car stereo installation experience is that the ability to connect to factory-installed stereos is a huge plus.
 The Alpine can be connected directly to factory speaker wiring to “tap off” and get a good audio signal to feed into the amp.

 While not as good as being fed from an aftermarket head unit via the RCA inputs, it’s still a great option and in my experience, when done correctly, still sounds clean and there’s very little distortion or breaking up at higher volumes.

 You can also disconnect the factory speakers once the KTP-445U is connected to avoid any distortion issues if that’s a concern for you.

 The included signal input harness allows connecting both RCA (low-level) inputs or speaker-level inputs to the amplifier easily.
 Inputs are color-coded and explained clearly in the owner’s manual.
 A similar harness is used to connect to the output (to connect to speakers you’d like to use)

-In order to bridge the amp you’ll also need to set the 2/4 ch. input switch to 2 channel as well.
+To bridge the amp, you’ll also need to set the 2/4 ch. input switch to 2 channel as well.